 However, just because these pans are oven-safe doesn’t mean they are also perfect for baking.

 The drawback of stainless steel pans is that they offer low conductivity of heat.
 This makes stainless steel pans not very ideal for use in baking.

 The best part about copper is that it’s a metal with exceptional heat-conducting abilities.

 This means copper pans react quickly and alter their temperature according to the temperature adjustments you make to the oven.

 This is why copper cookware is perfect to use in baking.
 It is also the reason why copper cookware tends to be more expensive than other types of cookware.

 With that said, copper is a reactive metal, and this is why it cannot handle very high temperatures.

 Are Ceramic Pans Oven-Safe?

-Furthermore, ceramic coating is non-reactive which makes these pans even more suitable for baking acidic foods such as tomatoes.
+Furthermore, the ceramic coating is non-reactive, which makes these pans even more suitable for baking acidic foods such as tomatoes.